-We prune trees managed by us, such as park trees and street trees, under the following circumstances:
+We prune trees that we are responsible for, such as park trees and street trees, under the following circumstances:

-- For the good health and management of our tree assets.
+- for the good health and management of our trees.

 We have no duty to prune in relation to:

 - overhanging branches that pose no risk to people or property.

 You have the right to prune overhanging tree branches back to the boundary line of your property, even if you don't own the tree.
 However, you will have some responsibilities if you do this: see

 Trees and the Law (RHS website) for more details.